a-ads/blog/content/blog/2019-10-16-advertisers-why-do-i-need-goal-tracking-how-to-switch-it-on.md

 ![](/blog/assets/43hb01z.png)

-You will see the suffix applied to your campaign, e. g. "?partner=%".
+You will see the suffix applied to your campaign, e. g. "?partner={{partner}}".

 Each time we serve your ad, our server will append this suffix to your ad link and replace the "%" with some tracking value, which identifies your campaign and the traffic source.

-If your ad link is "`https://example.org`" and the suffix "?partner=%", then visitors may come to your site via the link "`https://example.org/?partner=12345_67890`", where "12345" is your campaign id and "67890" is the ad unit id.
+If your ad link is "`https://example.org`" and the suffix "?partner={{partner}}", then visitors may come to your site via the link "`https://example.org/?partner=12345_67890`", where "12345" is your campaign id and "67890" is the ad unit id.

 ## How to adjust the suffix?